avsurganov/ItinGen/README.md

 ```

 ## Suggested Acceptance Tests

-Opening and closing the hamburger menu, clicking the register link so that a modal window appears with a form for user information, and closing this window.
+- Opening and closing the hamburger menu.
+- Opening the menu and selecting different settings and generating different itinereraries.
+- Logging in and out.

-For acceptance tests of the map, feel free to manipulate the map as you see fit (zoom in and out, travel to other parts of the world, etc.).
+- For acceptance tests of the map, feel free to manipulate the map as you see fit (zoom in and out, travel to other parts of the world, etc.).

-User disliking an itinerary triggers the generation of a new itinerary.
-The TA can test this functionality by clicking the dislike button (red thumb down).

 ## Who Did What